what is igaming

 A lot has changed since the early days of the iGaming industry with the evolution of smartphones.
 Mobile gaming became the central attraction.
 Mobile technology is accessible, affordable, and diverse, which is why players are attracted by gaming on their smartphones, and more customers are able to be reached.

 Besides the focus on mobile optimisation and app-based casino services, game developers have done a fantastic job implementing cross-platform accessibility.
-Modern casino games are accessible on the PC and mobile devices, thanks to advanced HTML5 technologies.
+Modern casino games are accessible on the PC and mobile devices in the form of Android and iPhone casinos thanks to advanced HTML5 technologies.

 Gamification